|

 Description:

-The individual index for Vibration RMS Axial/Radial/Tangential measures the velocity vibration RMS of an asset and shows the
+The individual index for Vibration RMS Axial/Radial/Tangential measures the velocity vibration RMS of an asset and shows the axis-wise signal.
+The dominant axis carries additional information about the potential cause of vibration.

 Each machine generates several vibrations.
-In the portal, the thresholds for each vibration can be adjusted according to the
+In the portal, the thresholds for each vibration can be adjusted according to the default values from the ISO standard.

 Advantages:

 It is impossible to identify the root cause of the vibration.
-However, the condition index prompts further analysis of the
+However, the condition index prompts further analysis of the asset.

 Indicator representation:

-Threshold-crossing
+Threshold-crossing status

 Long-term trend